km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit21/writeup.md.md

 ![Image couldn't load](images/Screenshot-Bandit21-1.png)

 we can see that it cats the password for the next level and send it to a file in the /tmp directory.
-We can cat that file with the fill path for the password
+We can cat that file with the full path for the password

 Previous level: [Bandit20->21](../Bandit20/writeup.md.md)